CUH Logo

 Who is the leaflet for?

-This leaflet is for all patients, their family and / or carers who are invited to attend a ‘Teledermatology’ clinic appointment organised by Addenbrooke’s Hospital.
-This leaflet answers common questions about the teledermatology service.
+This leaflet is for all patients, their family and/or carers who are invited to attend a ‘Teledermatology’ clinic appointment organised by your GP or Cambridge University Hospitals (CUH).
+Many of our services now offer reviews by telephone which means you may not need to attend hospital for your review and as a result you may well be able to be diagnosed and treated faster than if you attend in person.
+This leaflet answers common questions about the Teledermatology service.
 If you would like further information, or have any particular worries, please do not hesitate to speak to your nurse or doctor.

 You will attend a medical photography clinic appointment in the community in order to have a photograph taken of the lesion as referred by your GP.
-The photographs and any other documentation will be transferred electronically to a consultant dermatologist, along with the referral letter from your GP and your assessment form.
-After attending your medical photography appointment, the doctor will then carefully review your photographs and assess whether you need to be seen again or not.
-They will be able to decide on the best course of action, in the same way as if you had been seen in the hospital clinic.
+The photographs and any other documentation will be transferred electronically to a Dermatologist, along with the referral letter from your GP and your assessment form.
+After attending your medical photography appointment, the doctor will then carefully review your photographs and decide on the appropriate treatment plan.

 What happens at my appointment?

-Before your appointment, please complete the questionnaire provided with this letter and bring it with you.
+Before your appointment, please complete the Teledermatology questionnaire available on MyChart, the electronic patient portal at Addenbrooke’s.
+If you do not have a MyChart account, the questionnaire will be available to complete at your appointment.
 This assessment form asks questions about your lesion along with your general health and medical history which will be used in conjunction with the letter from your GP and the photographs to make an assessment and potential treatment plan.
 When you arrive at the clinic, (please see location details below) reception staff will direct you to the correct waiting area where the medical photographer will greet you.
 The photographer will then explain what they are going to do, which includes obtaining your consent and taking the relevant photographs of your skin.
-Please remove jewellery if it is in the same area as the lesion.
+Please remove jewellery and make-up if it is in the same area as the lesion.

 What happens after my appointment?

-• Surgical treatment - If the consultant advises you to have a surgical procedure, they will put you on the waiting list and you will be telephoned separately by the surgical booking team.
-Due to the current pandemic restrictions, we are experiencing significantly longer waits for routine surgery.
-The contact number for the surgical booking line is at the bottom of this document.
-However, they will call you once there is availability.
+If the Dermatologist advises you to have a surgical procedure, they will add you to the waiting list and you will be telephoned separately by the surgical booking team.
+We are currently experiencing significantly longer waits for routine surgery.
+Depending on the priority placed by the Dermatologist, this could be up to a year waiting.
+The bookings team will be in contact with you when ready to arrange your appointment.

-• Prescription issued - In some cases, the consultant will issue an electronic prescription which will be available for you to collect from Addenbrooke’s Hospital.
+In some cases, the Dermatologist will issue an electronic prescription which will be available for you to collect from outpatient pharmacy at CUH.

 Frequently asked questions (FAQs)

-Q. Does the consultant dermatologist have to see my skin problem in person in order to identify what is wrong?
+Q. Does the Dermatologist have to see my skin problem in person in order to identify what is wrong?

-A. No. The photographs are high quality and taken by professional photographers.
-However, if the consultant has any uncertainty about the diagnosis, they will ask to see you in a face-to-face consultation.
+A. No. The photographs are of high quality and taken by professional photographers.
+However, if the Dermatologist has any uncertainty about the diagnosis, they will ask to see you in a face-to-face consultation.

 Q. What happens if I am discharged, and I have further questions?

 A. The letter and any attached information leaflets will contain key information relevant to your diagnosis.
-If you have been discharged, it is because your condition is benign, and no treatment is required / available.
-If there are still concerns then these can be discussed with your GP, who can contact the dermatology team if necessary.
+If you have been discharged then it is because your condition is benign and no treatment is required/available.
+If there are still concerns then these can be discussed with your GP who can contact the dermatology team if necessary.

 Q. What if I have other lesions that I need reviewing?